As per BS 1928-1965 (same as IEC98-1964): 18.104.22.168 Nature of groove. ....The reproducing stylus tip motion

 The question is complicated by the uncertainties in the technique of measurement.
 The conventional RCA and DIN test records can yield measured vertical tracking angles as much as 5 degrees higher than those obtained using either the geometrical method or the CBS STR-160 test record.
 According to Shure Brothers, "a variation of approximately 3 degrees is obtained from two different test bands on the DIN 45542 test records."

 Their comment refers to the measured variations of VTA on DIN test record (complex tones of 1850Hz+3150Hz & 370Hz+630Hz).
 J.G.
 Woodward of RCA Laboratories around 1963-1965 worked vigorously on this subject (esp.
 FIM measurement using 400Hz+4000Hz tones recorded at a 4:1 velocity ratio): "Techniques for Measuring the Vertical Tracking Angle of Stereophonic Phonograph Pickups" JAES July 1965 with summary "The record contains bands having vertical recorded angles between -12° and +44° in 4° increments.
 A second group of bands contains angles between 7.5° and 25° in 2.5° increments to permit more careful measurements in the vicinity of the standard 15° angle."
 BAS experimenters used similar RCA record.
 CBS STR-160 recorded 400Hz signals with VMA from -6 degree to 43degrees (15 steps) and its measuring method as I understand is: 1.
 Pick up differential output from two channels 2.
 Measure the value of 2nd harmonic distortion through band pass filter.
 3. The lowest distortion at specific VMA of a band should indicate corresponding VTA of a cartridge.
 Following example of measurement is taken from a book by JVC(1979) engineers who proposed another method since CBS test records were discontinued to be produced.
-This method is based on geometric view as shown in the right figure.
-But this method has some drawbacks: 1.
+This method is based on geometric view though this method has some drawbacks: 1.
 The microscope must have extra long focus distance 2.
 The cantilever length must be known beforehand or pivot fulcrum location can be seen - then nobody but maker can measure it before assembly!
-3. Parallax from observing point must be compensated (by triangulation?) since actual vertical tracking angle at playing (dynamic VTA) is little different from observed angle (static VTA).
-Every test records (RCA/DIN/CBS) seem to have different modulations (frequencies/amplitude/vertical or 45degrees etc) so that the measured data can be different.
+3. Parallax from observing point must be compensated (by triangulation?) since actual vertical tracking angle (dynamic VTA at playing) is little different from observed angle (static VTA).
+Every test records (RCA/DIN/CBS) seem to have different modulations (frequencies/amplitude/vertical or 45degrees etc) and different radii of recorded bands so that the measured data can be different.
 Current valid IEC(1987) recommends VTA/VMA 20-25degrees for both records and cartridges, but does not indicate any definitive measuring method for VTA/VMA (any specific test record with 20-25degrees VMA has not been arranged officially as of today).
 In fact, VTA was described in Art.
 8 (The groove) of IEC98-1987 while it was not touched in other places (Art.11 reproducing equipment, Art.12 specifications to be shown by maker for the reproducing equipment, Art.13 conditions of measurements, Art.14 measuring methods).

 DIN 45542(1969) Test Record Side A for testing VTA.
 I suspect that the recording source of pre-deformed waves based on simulations (tracing simulator adding the reverse signal of the expected distorted tracing wave) was arranged by TELDEC as experiment before aforemsentioned DMM method and then cut into record without changing cutting angles actually.
 The Side B (Intermodulation-Mess-Schallplatte) commentated that this record is distributed by Beuth Verlag, recorded by DG and produced by TELDEC.
 Also note that ring No.4 for VMA 18 degrees is recorded in the middle of total 7 rings on Side A. This record together with other test records was given free to me recently since nobody other than me may be interested in these test records.
 It is lucky though it is bothering me to measure cartridges with this test record now.